-Ponderosa Aero Club has been offering superior flight training and providing its’ membership with a well maintained fleet of aircraft since 1974.
-Our staff of qualified and experienced instructors provide training for private, instrument, commercial, multi-engine and flight instructor ratings in addition to back country checkouts, high performance, complex and tail wheel endorsements.
+Ponderosa Aero Club has been offering superior flight training and providing its membership with a well maintained fleet of aircraft since 1974.
+Our staff of qualified and experienced instructors provide training for private, instrument, commercial, multi-engine and flight instructor ratings in addition to backcountry checkouts, high performance, complex and tail wheel endorsements.
 We instruct under both Part 61 and Part 141 rules.
 Once you learn to fly at Ponderosa, you’ll never need to look elsewhere for your flying needs.
-Our fleet is comprised of basic VFR platforms for the pilot seeking a low cost solution to those $100 hamburger flights; technically advanced aircraft equipped with Garmin 430 GPS systems for those long cross country flights; a glass panel equipped Piper Senenca III for those looking for the added security of a twin and our fly high and fast Cessna Turbo 210 for the serious traveler.
-Plus Ponderosa hosts numerous safety seminars and social activities through out the year.
+Our fleet is comprised of basic VFR platforms for the pilot seeking a low cost solution to those $100 hamburger flights; technically advanced aircraft equipped with Garmin 430 GPS systems for those long cross country flights; a glass panel equipped Piper Seneca III for those looking for the added security of a twin.
+Ponderosa also hosts numerous safety seminars and social activities throughout the year.

 Learning to fly can be one of the most challenging but rewarding activities of your life.
 Learn to fly with Ponderosa Aero Club and we’ll coordinate your training around your schedule.
 You learn at your own pace and work one-on-one with your instructor.
 We use the Jeppesen Guided Flight Discovery System which is an integrated form of flight training.
 By integrated, we mean that the ground school is integrated into your actual flight training.
 You study, you fly, you study, you fly, so that you’re never learning something that you don’t immediately go out and apply, which increases your retention rate and decreases the actual cost of learning to fly.

 |40 Hours FAA Minimum Required Total Time consists of:|

 |20hrs Dual Instruction @ 42/hr||$840|